superapplejuice/project-zero/README.md

 # Project: ZERO

-This project was created with one goal in mine: to have ZERO `any` types.
+This project was created with one goal in mind: to have ZERO `any` types.

 In the **server**: